Work, Energy, and Power notes

 Renewable Energy

-- Wind Turbines: Harnessing kinetic energy of moving air to generate electricity.
+- Wind Turbines: Capture kinetic energy of air to generate large-scale power.

 Case Study: Electric Vehicle Efficiency

-- Electrical energy powers motors that produce mechanical energy
+- Electrical energy powers motors, producing mechanical energy.

-- Mechanical energy creates kinetic energy of the vehicle
+- Mechanical energy drives the wheels, creating kinetic energy of motion.

-- During braking, kinetic energy is partially recovered and converted back to electrical energy
+- During braking, kinetic energy is partially recovered and stored as electrical energy again.

-Modern electric vehicles achieve 60-80% efficiency in these energy conversions, compared to 20-30% for internal combustion engines.
+Modern EVs achieve 60-80% efficiency in these processes, compared to only 20-30% for internal combustion engines.
+This demonstrates the role of power management in building a sustainable future.

 Frequently Asked Questions